-New Student Experience and Transitions comprises the First Year Experience and Transfer Student Experience, and is committed to providing a comprehensive and collaborative approach to ensure the personal and academic success of new first year and transfer students.
+New Student Experience and Transitions is comprised of the First-Year Experience and Transfer Student Experience offices and is committed to providing a comprehensive and collaborative approach to ensure the personal and academic success of new first-year and transfer students.
 New Student Experience and Transitions provides guidance, support, and advocacy for new students to create a solid foundation for success and to become active members of the Pace Community.

 The Pace Path